Suffering from foggy head syndrome…

 Detoxifying your body

 The first thing I did was a detoxification.
-No crazy fasts or disgusting enemas; I simply started following the fitness spotlight 30 day detox challenge.
-I have mentioned the benefits of this in the past and I’ve had this link in my recommended reading for a while now, but I have to admit that it’s not something that I had been very strict with, myself.
+No crazy fasts or disgusting enemas; I simply started following a 30 day detox challenge by adopting a 100% paleo cuisine.
+I have mentioned the benefits of going primal in the past but I have to admit that it’s not something that I had been very strict with, myself.
 I was still eating freshly-cooked food, to be sure, but I was also eating a lot of grains and pasta, drinking lots of milk, eating some processed food, and the occasional fast food.
 In the last few weeks before I started my detox, I had started to get into the habit of drinking a coffee with a Kit Kat bar.
 I actually had a craving for it every day.
 It doesn’t sound so bad, right?
 Well, maybe it wasn’t so great, either.

 The day I went on the detox plan, I stuffed the milk in the freezer, stuffed the pasta and stuff like that in the tallest cupboard where it could not be easily reached, and drank mostly water for the first day and ate whatever was left in the fridge that could still be eaten.